zuzann18/credit-risk-classification/README.md

 > The model correctly identifies the majority of defaulters while keeping the false positive rate low.
 This balance is critical in loan approval scenarios, where minimizing false negatives reduces financial risk.

 ---

-Let me know if you'd like to add the raw metric values (like F1-score, accuracy) below the matrix or include a threshold analysis.

   ##  Most Predictive Variables of Loan Default
  ![image](https://github.com/user-attachments/assets/fb13f404-343d-447c-8bae-818c1d14e964)